rohit-sharma-iitg/MindCare-An-AI-driven-Chatbot-for-Emotional-Assistance/README.md

 # MindCare: An AI-driven Chatbot for Emotional Assistance

 MindCare is an AI-driven chatbot designed to provide emotional assistance through natural language conversations.
 By leveraging advanced Natural Language Processing (NLP) models and fine-tuning techniques, MindCare is equipped to offer empathetic and supportive responses to individuals seeking mental health counseling.
 This project is centered on creating a meaningful dialogue experience that can be a valuable tool in mental health support.
+This project was developed as part of the course "DA 624".

 ## Features